best-practice-and-impact/govcookiecutter/README.md

 [First, make sure your system meets the requirements](#requirements-to-create-a-cookiecutter-template).
-Next, open your terminal, navigate to the directory where you want your new repository to exist, and run the following command for the latest stable release:
+Next, open your terminal, navigate to the directory where you want your new repository to exist.
+Then run the following command for the latest stable release:

 ```shell